arielgee/Sage-Like/.misc/tasks.md

 * a lot of sub folders in the tree view will fuck up the UI

 * mention in the description (readme) that only my Sage preference were implemented

-* syndication not working when it a local XML file